 - SSAGDI young people with intellectual disability may feel ‘invisible’ if sexual health education is not inclusive.

-- People who are LGBTIQ+ with disability are often treated as heterosexual or non-sexual.
+- People who are LGBTQIA+ with disability are often treated as heterosexual or non-sexual.

-Providing information and opportunities for people with disability who are LGBTIQ+ to develop and express sexual orientation or gender identity can result in positive health outcomes.
-Avenues of sexual identity expression include conversation, reading material, social media and social groups, all of which can have a positive impact on the health and well-being of people who are LGBTIQ+ with a disability.
+Providing information and opportunities for people with disability who are LGBTQIA+ to develop and express sexual orientation or gender identity can result in positive health outcomes.
+Avenues of sexual identity expression include conversation, reading material, social media and social groups, all of which can have a positive impact on the health and well-being of people who are LGBTQIA+ with a disability.

 IF YOU NEED SUPPORT